Natalie Grant

 Natalie Diane Grant (born December 21, 1971) is an American singer and songwriter of contemporary Christian music.
-She received the Gospel Music Association's Dove Award for Female Vocalist of the Year four consecutive years (2006, 2007, 2008 and 2009), and again in 2012.
-She has also been nominated for eight Grammy Awards (2012, 2014, 2015, 2017, 2018 and 2020).
+She received the Gospel Music Association's Dove Award for Female Vocalist of the Year four consecutive years, 2006–2009, and a fourth additional prize in 2012.
+She has been nominated for nine Grammy Awards (2012, 2014, 2015, 2017, 2018, and 2020).

 Early life

-Grant was born December 21, 1971 in Seattle, Washington.
-She enrolled at Northwest College (Now Northwest University) in Kirkland, Washington, studying to be a schoolteacher.
-She reportedly figured that her musical gifts were merely for sharing with her local church until she learned how to find God's true calling for her life, and so switched directions and began a career in Christian music.
+Grant was born December 21, 1971 in Seattle.
+She enrolled at Northwest College (now Northwest University) in Kirkland, Washington studying to be a schoolteacher.
+She reportedly figured that her musical gifts were merely for sharing with her local church until she learned how to find God's true calling for her life.
+She switched directions and began a career in Christian music.